Holidays Calendar for July 29, 2017

 This Day in History

-• 1980 After the end of the Islamic Revolution Iran adopted its new "holy" flag, that is still used today.
+• 1980 After the end of the Islamic Revolution Iran adopted its new "holy" flag that is still used today.

 • 1973 Born: Wanya Morris, American singer, best known as a member of the R&B group Boyz II Men

-• 1937 Born: Daniel McFadden, American economist and academic, Nobel Prize Laureate for development of theory and methods for analyzing discrete choice.
+• 1937 Born: Daniel McFadden, American economist and academic, Nobel Prize Laureate for the development of theory and methods for analyzing discrete choice.

 • 1913 Died: Tobias Asser, Dutch lawyer and jurist, Nobel Peace Prize laureate for his role in the formation of the Permanent Court of Arbitration at the first Hague peace conference in 1899.